dr-rompecabezas/tortoise-orm/docs/index.rst

 Why was Tortoise ORM built?
 ---------------------------

-Python has many existing and mature ORMs, unfortunately they are designed with an opposing paradigm of how I/O gets processed.
+Python has many existing and mature ORMs.
+Unfortunately, they are designed with an opposing paradigm of how I/O gets processed.
-``asyncio`` is relatively new technology that has a different concurrency model, and the largest change is regarding how I/O is handled.
+``asyncio`` is a relatively new technology with a different concurrency model; the largest change is regarding how I/O is handled.

-However, Tortoise ORM is not first attempt of building ``asyncio`` ORM, there are many cases of developers attempting to map synchronous python ORMs to the async world, initial attempts did not have a clean API.
+However, Tortoise ORM is not the first attempt at building ``asyncio`` ORM.
+While there have been many cases of developers attempting to map synchronous Python ORMs to the async world, initial attempts did not have a clean API.

 Hence we started Tortoise ORM.